-In August of 2011 I participated in an artists residency where, among other cool people, I met a painter named Alex Moore.
+In August of 2011 I participated in an artist residency where, among other cool people, I met a painter named Alex Moore.
 She was then Executive Director of the non-profit Breaking Ground, an organization that raises money to fund community-based development programs in Cameroon.

-She told me about the different programs they funded, and the one that really caught my ear was a women’s soccer initiative that was getting girls out of their homes (from where, traditionally, they aren’t allowed to leave without being accompanied by a male) and onto the soccer field.
+She told me about the different programs they funded, and the one that really caught my ear was a young women’s soccer initiative that was getting girls out of their homes (from where, traditionally, they aren’t allowed to leave without being accompanied by a male) and onto the soccer field.
 I grew more and more interested in the soccer program, and eventually decided I wanted to write a play about it.

 In January of 2012 I initiated a Kickstarter campaign to fund the first leg of this journey; the research phase.
 The campaign was a success, and in February 2012 I flew to Cameroon for two-and-a-half weeks, meeting and interviewing as many people as I could, watching as many soccer matches as I could, and taking in as much of Cameroonian life as I could.
 I stayed with a Muslim family that I grew to care for and still keep in touch with.
 The last night I was there, I cooked a big dinner for everyone I’d met.
 In short, the trip to Cameroon changed me and the way I view the world—perhaps as much as the soccer program changes the girls who participate in it.